Not Sure To Visit Bergamo? Check These 10 Reasons To Visit

 The information boards in the museum are written in Italian.

-It’s better to download Google Translate to your phones to understand the description indicated for each exhibited artifact and animal as you explore.
+It’s better to download Google Translate to your phone to understand the description indicated for each exhibited artifact and animal as you explore.

 The Civic Museum of Natural Science in Bergamo has irregular opening hours changing with the season.
 However, it should already be open from 10:00 am.
 I suggest that you come before 5:00 pm.
 It is open every day except Mondays.
 Check for announcements and exact opening hours from the museum’s website.